15 Scary TV Shows to Binge-Watch Over Halloween

 The Exorcist is a TV series based on the cult classic film of the same name.
 And while it isn’t nearly as nightmarish as the source material, it’ll leave an impact on you even after the first episode will leave a lasting impression on you.
 It’s much scarier than primetime television should be, so viewers better beware.

 11. Wayward Pines

-If you don’t have a Hulu subscription yet, you may want to sign up soon — at least until you can finish the first season of Wayward Pines.
+If you don’t have a Hulu subscription yet, you may want to sign up soon—at least until you can finish the first season of Wayward Pines.
 This series is based on the eponymous trilogy of books and faithfully adapts the material into a slow-burning mystery that gets more compelling with each twist.
 (Skip the second season, which involves a messy genre shift and a significant drop in writing quality.)

 You can stream Wayward Pines on: Hulu

 Not many shows come close to the number of episodes in Supernatural, and we’re talking about hour-long episodes here.
-True, there are some real stinkers along the way, but Supernatural is impressive because it managed to stay generally consistent and on course for most of its run — and it’s still going strong.
+True, there are some real stinkers along the way, but Supernatural is impressive because it managed to stay generally consistent and on course for most of its run.

 13. Bates Motel

 Leaning more towards thriller than outright horror, Bates Motel can still produce a ton of suspense and make you feel extremely uncomfortable when it’s firing on all cylinders.
 Worth a watch?
 Definitely.